Soundux/webviewpp/README.md

     - ```bash
       ./embed_helper <path to folder containing all the required files>
       ```
-  - Add the parent folder of the `embedded` to your include directories
+  - Add the parent folder of the `embedded` folder to your include directories
   - Change `navigate` calls to
     - `embedded://<filepath>` on Linux
     - `file:///embedded/<filepath>` on Windows